 The ordinary sources of finance are equity and preference shares, debentures and other debt securities.
 But companies, as they expand their activities, need more and more funds and this has led them to borrow from banks and financial institutions.
 But it puts the company under management & control of those financial institutions.
 This has induced companies to call for deposits from the public.
 Such deposits are unsecured debts and neither management control nor the formalities of charge on assets are putting any hindrances for availing of such amount.

 Sections 58A, 58AA, 58AAA and 58B read with the Companies (Acceptance of Deposits) Rules, 1975 regulate the invitation, acceptance and repayment of deposits by public limited companies.

 - DepositsDeposit means deposit of money with, and includes any amount borrowed by, a company, but does not include certain types of borrowings; viz., amount received:

-from any Government, Local Authority or any other foreign person, citizen or authority or any amount guaranteed by Government.
+- from any Government, Local Authority or any other foreign person, citizen or authority or any amount guaranteed by Government.

-from various Government or semi-Government financial Companies or Corporation/insurance Companies or a public financial institution as may be notified by the Central Government.
+- from various Government or semi-Government financial Companies or Corporation/insurance Companies or a public financial institution as may be notified by the Central Government.

-from any other company.
+- from any other company.

-by way of security deposit from an employee.
+- by way of security deposit from an employee.

-by way of security or advance from any purchasing, selling or other agents in the course of business or any advance received against orders for supply of goods, properties or services.
+- by way of security or advance from any purchasing, selling or other agents in the course of business or any advance received against orders for supply of goods, properties or services.

-by way of subscription to any share, stock, bonds or debentures pending allotment.
+- by way of subscription to any share, stock, bonds or debentures pending allotment.
 Any amount received by way of calls in advance so long as this is not repayable under the Articles.

 - in trust or in transit.

-also refer to amendments in Section 3(1)(iii)(d) and Section 43A by the Companies Amendment (Act), 2000.
+- also refer to amendments in Section 3(1)(iii)(d) and Section 43A by the Companies Amendment (Act), 2000.

 by a company from a director, relative of a director or member out of his own funds (that is not borrowed or accepted from others).
 The director/relative of a director/shareholder concerned however has to furnish a declaration in writing to the effect that the amount is not being given out of funds acquired by him by borrowing or accepting from others.
 Also refer to amendments in section 3(1)(iii)(d) and section 43A by the Companies (Amendment) Act, 2000.

-by issue of bonds or debentures secured by the mortgage of any immovable property or with an option to convert them into shares.
+- by issue of bonds or debentures secured by the mortgage of any immovable property or with an option to convert them into shares.
 Provided the amount does not exceed the market value of property.

-from promoters by way of unsecured loans pursuant to agreement with financial institutions for loans so long as such loans are outstanding.
+- from promoters by way of unsecured loans pursuant to agreement with financial institutions for loans so long as such loans are outstanding.

 Free Reserves mean the balance in the share premium account, capital and debenture redemption reserves and any other reserves shown in the Balance-Sheet of the Company and created by appropriation out of the profits of the Company, but does not include the following:

-the balance in any reserve created for repayment of any future liability or for depreciation in assets or for bad debts; and
+- the balance in any reserve created for repayment of any future liability or for depreciation in assets or for bad debts; and

-by the revaluation of any assets of the Company.
+- by the revaluation of any assets of the Company.

-NOF shall have the same meaning as contained in RBI Act, 1934.Acceptance of Deposits:
+- Net Owned Fund (NOF)NOF shall have the same meaning as contained in RBI Act, 1934.Acceptance of Deposits:

 A Company may accept deposits either by issuing Statement of Advertisement or a Statement in lieu of Advertisement.
 The detailed procedure relating to either case are enumerated below:

 Section 58A(2)(b) prescribes that a Company before accepting deposits shall issue an advertisement along with a statement showing the financial position of the Company.
 Such advertisement shall be given in a leading English newspaper and vernacular newspaper circulating in the State in which the registered office of the Company is situated.